Travel Insurance

 Is traveling insurance necessary if I have credit card travel protection?

 Travel insurance is necessary despite credit card protection for most international trips due to crucial coverage differences.
 Credit cards cover only limited cancellation reasons, impose strict documentation requirements, implement high delay thresholds, and provide minimal coverage for missed connections.
 Travel insurance offers broader cancellation terms, quicker delay benefits, better baggage protection, and fewer exclusions.
-For complex itineraries or trips with significant prepaid expenses, these enhanced protections are essential.

 Q: